Rana Daggubati: 2013–2017: Breakthrough

-The following year, he was a part of the ensemble cast of the Tamil film Bangalore Naatkal, a remake of the 2014 Malayalam film Bangalore Days.
-In 2017, he starred in India's first submarine based Telugu-Hindi bilingual film, Ghazi.
+The following year, he was a part of the Tamil film Bangalore Naatkal, In 2017, he starred in India's first submarine based Telugu-Hindi bilingual film, Ghazi.
 The film's plot is based on the mysterious sinking of PNS Ghazi during the Indo-Pakistani War of 1971, in which he played Lieutenant Commander Arjun Varma.
 He shot for 18 days in a specially constructed underwater set.
-Hindustan Times's Gautaman Bhaskaran wrote that "Daggubati is wonderfully restrained – a complete changeover from the kind of parts he has been playing so far".
+Hindustan Timess Gautaman Bhaskaran wrote that "Daggubati is wonderfully restrained – a complete changeover from the kind of parts he has been playing so far".
 Several other critics also praised his performance in the film.

 Rana reprised his role in the second part of the film series of Baahubali franchise, Baahubali 2: The Conclusion.
 The film started the 1000 Crore Club in Indian cinema.
 It is currently the second highest-grossing Indian film and the 39th highest-grossing film of 2017 with a gross of ₹1,810 crore.
 He spent a total of 250 days shooting both the films of the series over five years.
 His performance as Bhallaladeva was well praised, with critics calling it "terrific", "scheming villain".
 A critic of News18 stated that he has "made an indelible impact on the viewers."
 He won two major awards, Filmfare Award for Best Supporting Actor – Telugu and SIIMA Award for Best Actor in a Negative Role (Telugu).
 He next did a Telugu film Nene Raju Nene Mantri in which he plays a politician with grey shades, alongside Kajal Aggarwal.
 In an interview to Gulf News, director Teja said that "I wanted Joginder to dress like M. G. Ramachandran and have included some traits of MGR in Joginder's life".
 This film received some mixed reviews but Rana's acting and screen presence were praised.
 Hemanth Kumar, writing for Firstpost, called his performance "terrific" and added that "it is a performance that we won't forget anytime soon."

 Rana next began shooting for the Telugu-Tamil bilingual film 1945.
 However, in September 2019, he called it an "unfinished film," while also adding that: "producer defaulted on money."
 He also signed the mythological film Hiranyakashyapa directed by Gunasekhar, in 2017.
 Estimated to be made on a production budget of ₹180 crore, the film features Rana in the titular role of Hiranyakashipu.
 Although as of October 2020, the film stood temporarily shelved owing to the COVID-19 pandemic.
 He announced his next film Kaadan (in Tamil; Aranya in Telugu; Haathi Mere Saathi in Hindi) on 14 December 2017, directed by Prabhu Solomon.